Dual Military: How to be Successful

 The number of factors to consider can become overwhelming which is why every dual military couple we know emphasizes the importance of communication.
 I know – cliché, right?
 However, if everyone advises it, there clearly is wisdom from experience here.
 Communication starts with you.
 Lifelong learning and discovery lead to improved self-awareness and growth which you must share with your spouse as your marriage and careers progress.
 Together, you determine what your marriage needs and how your personal goals tie to these needs and expectations.
 Be alert to feelings of unhealthy competitiveness and resentment.
 Whether the same MOS or similar rank, some partners grow to feel threatened and resentful of their spouse’s success, particularly if that individual feels it comes at a cost to their own professional goals and achievements.
 Both you and your partner need to be honest with yourselves and each other as these inclinations can cause serious problems for you as a couple and others.

 Your communication does not stop with your partner.
 You must extend it to those who directly support you, your team which may be close family and / or friends.
 For those without kids, this may not seem necessary to have, but we encourage you to build one anyway.
 Every marriage needs a team who supports their marriage and profession and will be there, no matter what.
 You may have it built already and not realize it – parents, siblings, roommates, teammates, childhood or college friends.
-These are people who take care of your home when both you and your spouse are deployed, foster your pets, take you to the airport, live in the hospital when you or your spouse is injured or becomes ill while the other is deployed.
+These are people who take care of your home when either you or your spouse is deployed, foster your pets, take you to the airport, live in the hospital when you or your spouse is injured or becomes ill while the other is deployed.

 Mentors may become a part of this team but largely stay within the professional lane along with your unit leadership.
 This group is also one to which you and your partner must communicate your personal and professional goals.
 They will help you navigate professional requirements to enable successes while balancing what is best for your relationship.
 Sometimes leadership, although well meaning, may not provide the best advice.
 For instance, you may have a leader that advises you and your same MOS partner to seek assignments in separate Divisions to stay competitive which may lead to unforeseen time apart and potential marriage problems.
 You may experience leaders who may consider your decision to start a family as an indication of your intent to leave the military and therefore may rate you differently.
 Similarly, some leaders have bias against assignments which you may consider in order to make the next PCS work for both you and your spouse.
 You must determine how much to share with your leadership based on your assessment of your rater and senior rater.
 You can often gain a strong understanding of your leadership’s perspective by listening carefully in what they say when addressing formations, leadership in meetings, training events, and counselings.
-You can also improve your understanding by speaking with the XO, 1SG, or CSM.
+You can also improve your understanding by speaking with the XO, your PSG, your 1SG, or your CSM.
 We hope you have outstanding leaders who enable you to fully share your thoughts on what you want and need within the military but our experiences have shown that you will run into instances where this is not the case.
 Rely on your team, mentors, and previous leadership when you find yourself working with biased leadership.

 You and your partner need to communicate the same message through the Assignment Interactive Module Version (AIM) marketplace and to your respective branch representatives at Human Resource Command (HRC).
 Use the marketplace to create feasible courses of action and to put your best foot forward when interviewing with identified units.
 When interviewing, be sure to communicate to your leadership that you are dual military.
 If it is important for you to be stationed with your spouse, be sure you identify this as your number one assignment criteria.
 If the unit wants you, they can become an advocate in helping to find a unit for your spouse.
 HRC can also help in this endeavor.
 Remember, HRC is not required to assign based on love or intent, they assign based on a service member’s enrollment in the Married Army Couples Program (MACP) which requires a DA Form 4187 and an official marriage certificate which is why some service members rush to legalize their marriage with a Justice of the Peace (JOP).
 Even once enrolled in MACP, you are not guaranteed joint-domicile, aka assignments within the same geographic location.
 However, with MACP status, it is much easier to navigate positions which will keep you together and provide some entitlements when you are not.
 Regardless of your marriage status, it cannot hurt to have an open conversation with your branch representatives.
 We advise against the sprint to a JOP unless certain he or she is the one for you.